How messy is your house?

 - 5 button mushrooms

-- 1 tbsp of chopped fresh thyme (or herb of your choice)
+- 1 tablespoon of chopped fresh thyme (or herb of your choice)

 - large handful of grated cheese (See above for types of cheese)